-Inspired also by local names such as Pig Flop (an image of a pig collapsing after pleasantly over-indulging on this plants passes through my mind!), Cow Weed (what’s its known as on the Scilly Isles), Cow Belly & even Humperscrump, according to Forager & Author John Lewis-Stempel.
+Inspired also by local names such as Pig Flop (an image of a pig collapsing after pleasantly over-indulging on this plants passes through my mind!), Cow Weed (what’s its known as on the Scilly Isles), Cow Parsnip, Cow Belly and even Humperscrump, according to Forager and Author John Lewis-Stempel.
 It’s also known as a type of poorman’s asparagus, although I think it’s superior.

 Hogweed generally grows up to 2 metres tall (related & non-edible Giant hogweed grows up to 5 metres).
 Hogweed has hollow, ridged stems that are hairy, almost furry, that can give a white-ish tinge to the stems.
-The leaves are soft/furry with undulating lobes (see images) & stems can sometimes be purple, though normally green (NOT purple spots like hemlock).
+The leaves are soft/furry with undulating lobes (see images) and stems can sometimes be purple, though normally green (NOT purple spots like hemlock).
 Like anything, take your time to get to know the plant (it will always return the following year if you’re still unsure) check with experts & you will be duly rewarded.

 So with so many obstacles to over-come before even picking it, why bother at all?
 Well, of course its the taste.
 Like many wild edibles, it has, at times, been called poor man’s asparagus – as its the young shoots you’re looking for in spring.
 I like to think that this is sly way to protect a valuable plant which has an unusual taste that could easily be at home on many gourmet’s plates.
 The history of so-called poor man’s food includes beliefs such as inferiority of taste, too common (abundant) or inadequate in flavour (unlikely these days in comparison with bland, long shelf-life shop bought veg).
-As a modern day forager its a great plant – abundance is perfect (making it very hard to over-pick) & the unusual flavour is one of the exciting aspects of wild food.
-It is also rich in vitamin C & carbohydrate.
+As a modern day forager its a great plant – abundance is perfect (making it very hard to over-pick) and the unusual flavour is one of the exciting aspects of wild food.
+It is also rich in vitamin C and carbohydrate.

 Finally, you’ll all be asking what the flavour is.
 Well, the true answer is inside of you – we all experience tastes differently – though I describe it as perfumed, aromatic, sometimes a hint of bitterness & rich.